 - Measles is only a plane-ride away - Measles is still common in many countries.
 People can bring it into New Zealand without knowing.
 You could also be exposed if you travel to certain countries overseas.

 - You can ask your GP for a measles immunisation.
 It’s free.

 - You can also get a free immunisation at some pharmacies if you’re 16 or older.
-Check if your local pharmacy offers the MMR vaccine.
-If it does, you can just turn up.
+Check if your local pharmacy offers the MMR vaccine (or check out the map below).
+You can just turn up.
 You don’t need an appointment.
 The pharmacist will take you to a private space in the pharmacy to do this.

 If you don’t know if you’ve been fully immunised against measles, it’s best to get immunised.
 It’s safe to have an extra dose of the MMR vaccine.